aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/programming-with-documents-in-jython/moving-the-cursor-in-jython/_index.md

 ﻿---
-title: Moving the Cursor in Jython – Aspose.Words for Java
+title: Moving the Cursor in Jython
+second_title: Aspose.Words for Java
 articleTitle: Moving the Cursor in Jython
 linktitle: Moving the Cursor in Jython
 description: "Moving the Cursor using Jython."